beameio/beame-sdk/README.md

 See the example folder to copy-paste and try it for yourself!

- - Build your own networking application
- - Global, local, or hybrid socket.io chat over TLS
- - Patient ID in clinics using mobile phone
- - BYOD in local networks (access behind NAT)
  - Multi-factor authentication
  - Check signatures of arbitrary data
  - Encrypt arbitrary data so that only a specified entity can decrypt it
  - Decrypt arbitrary data that was sent to one of the entities you own (encrypted with one of your public keys)
  - Sign arbitrary data with any of your certificates
+ - Build your own networking application
+ - Global, local, or hybrid socket.io chat over TLS
+ - Patient ID in clinics using mobile phone
+ - BYOD in local networks (access behind NAT)

 ## System Requirements
 Mac OS or Windows 8.1 (or higher);
 NPM installed on your machine;
-For Mac: Click here to for instructions if current shell version does not support auto-completion.
+for Mac: See the Mac instructions if current shell version does not support auto-completion.

 ## Easy Installation Instructions
-You will create three tiers of credentials (each with multiple components: RSA key pair, a hostname under Beame.io's domain, and a matching publicly trusted x509 certificate).
-If you want to skip all intro, [jump directly to action](#beame-cli)
+You will create three tiers of credentials (each with multiple components: a RSA key pair, a hostname under Beame.io's domain, and a matching publicly trusted x509 certificate).
+If you want to skip the intro, [jump directly to start!](#beame-cli)

-1. First, generate your Developer credentials.
+1. First, generate Developer credentials.
 2. Second, generate application credentials.
 We call this level an Atom.
 3. Create your Client server credentials.
 We call this level an Edge-Client.